Azamatsksstv/Azamatsksstv/README.md

 # 💫 About Me:
-I'm fourth course student at SDU
+I'm Software Engineer at Jusan Bank

 ## 🌐 Socials: